HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 </ItemGroup>
 ```

 This is not a "normal" `ProjectReference`.
-It needs the additional 'OutputItemType' and 'ReferenceOutputAssmbly' attributes.
+It needs the additional 'OutputItemType' and 'ReferenceOutputAssmbly' attributes to act as an analyzor.

 So you should be able to access to generated namespace.
 No need to use `DapperSqlMapper` and `IDapperSqlMapper` any more just update your `StudentRepository` as following